Makassed Hospital

 The hospital is part of the East Jerusalem Hospitals Network together with the Augusta Victoria Hospital, the Red Crescent Maternity Hospital (also called Palestinian Red Crescent Society Hospital), the Saint John Eye Hospital, the Princess Basma Rehabilitation Center, and St. Joseph's Hospital.
-The network plays a crucial role in the Palestinian health care system.

 Most of the staff and patients come the other side of the Israeli West Bank barrier which constantly causes difficulties for both groups reach the hospital.
-The hospital provides accommodation for patients and their relatives from the Gaza strip for whom getting to the hospital is especially difficult.

-Al-Makassed Hospital was founded in 1968, There had 60 beds.
+Al-Makassed Hospital was founded in 1968 with 60 beds.